 Looking for the best rewards credit card for your money?
 Here’s our review of Bank of America’s top rewards card and how you can make the annual fee worth it.

-As an incentive to reward its best customers, as well as give people a card they can use for everyday purchases, Bank of America has introduced the Premium Rewards credit card with a shiny new 50,000 point sign-up bonus.
+As an incentive to reward its best customers, as well as give people a card they can use for everyday purchases, Bank of America has introduced the Bank of America® Premium Rewards Visa® credit card with a shiny new 50,000 point sign-up bonus.
 This equates to $500 in earnings off the bat if you make $3,000 in purchases within 90 days.

 But is there anything more to this card than an incredible sign-up bonus?
 Read our full review below to find out.

-About the Bank of America® Premium Rewards® credit card
+About the Bank of America® Premium Rewards® Visa® credit card

 First off, you’ll get 50,000 bonus points for opening a new account and spend at least $3,000 in the first 90 days of account opening.
 This equates to $500 in rewards.